About Aberdeen International Airport (ABZ)

 One of five major international airports in Scotland, Aberdeen International Airport is located a short distance from Aberdeen in the east of the country.
 Our Aberdeen International Airport guide includes airport contact details, as well as information relating to terminal facilities, public transport routes and nearby hotels.

-The airport information point is located in the check-in area, on the ground floor of the terminal building.
+The airport information point is located in the main terminal concourse, opposite domestic baggage reclaim and to the immediate right of the entrance.

 Aberdeen International Airport is easily accessible from the A96 Aberdeen-Inverness road.
 From central Aberdeen, follow the A96 in the direction of Inverness (northbound) and turn off onto Dyce Drive where signposted.
 Continue on this road until Argyll Road, which leads to the airport site.
 The total drive time from Aberdeen city centre to the airport is approximately 25 minutes.

 Aberdeen International Airport is situated 11km (7 miles) northwest of Aberdeen.

 Public transport road:

 Bus: Bus services depart from immediately outside Aberdeen International Airport to Aberdeen city centre.
 Bus trips take around 30 minutes, depending on the traffic.
 Jet 727 operated by Stagecoach Bluebird (www.stagecoachbus.com) is the premier bus service that takes passengers directly from the airport terminal to the Aberdeen Union Square bus station.
 Service 16 operated by First Aberdeen (tel: +44 1224 650 000; www.firstgroup.com) takes passengers to Guild street in central Aberdeen.
 Bus schedules and fares are subject to change, with services offered less frequently on weekends and evenings.